 Conducting our experiment, we

 - planted bean and corn seeds into a small clear jar by placing a couple of crunched paper towels and pouring some water inside to make it wet.
 It created a moist environment for the seeds to start germinating.
-This allowed perfect opportunity for the child to see clearly every stage for the process.
+This allowed the perfect opportunity for the child to see clearly every stage of the process.

 - planted bean and corn seeds into a jar with soil – Blossom filled a small jar with soil, watered it and planted seeds.
 There were at least 4-5 bean seeds.
 Some seeds took longer to germinate.
 After about 7 days we scooped them out and had a close look.
 We had one example of each part of the transformation – from seed to a seedling.
 So cool, ah!
 This was wonderful to use for match-up hands-on activity later.

 - planted Daffodil bulbs into a glass vase.
 Blossom found shells and marbles to place on the bottom and pushed bulbs to rest on them allowing space for roots to grow.

 - planted herbs into an ice-block container.
-This was merely to compare sizes of various seeds and practise fine motor skills.
+This was to compare sizes of various seeds and practise fine motor skills.

 Every aspect of learning process incorporated certain skills for little hands to practice aside of doing an actual job of planting seeds, like

 - water pouring – coordination skills

-- spreading small seeds along the surface of the soil – fine motor practise
+- spreading small seeds along the surface of the soil – fine motor practice

-I often emphasise importance of doing Montessori work that requires a few days for children to complete.
+I often emphasise the importance of doing Montessori work that requires a few days for children to complete.
 It teaches them a very important lesson – quality takes time to achieve.
-It also teaches them to be patient and takes excitement of seeing the final result to a whole new level.
+It also teaches them to be patient and takes the excitement of seeing the final result to a whole new level.